 If you’re wondering how to connect your Nintendo Switch to a TV, we’re here to help you with this simple step-by-step guide, including some FAQ and troubleshooting if you’re having any issues.

-Before we properly dive into this guide, we have plenty of other great content to answer your burning tech questions and help you solve your issues and get back to the fun.
+If you need any more help, we’ve got plenty of other tech-related how-to’s for you to peruse.
 Check out our articles covering how to delete apps on iPhone, how to cancel Disney Plus, how to cancel Apple TV, how to use an iPhone flashlight, and many more.

 To connect your Nintendo Switch to the TV, just follow these instructions.

 - Connect the Nintendo Switch dock to a power source

 - Connect the Nintendo Switch dock to the TV with an HDMI cable

 - Turn on the Nintendo Switch